vsfonseca23/zepp-os-smart-authenticator/README.md

-# Zepp OS Smart Authentication
+# Zepp OS Smart Authenticator
 Provides a smart interacton for Android authenticator apps such as Google Authenticator and Microsoft Authenticator.

 ##Environment configuration